ptPierre/anki-app/README.md

 A full-stack web application for managing learning packages with real-time statistics and export capabilities.

 # Prerequis
-a Postgre database
+A Postgre database

 name: 'LearningFactDb'

-a user with all priviledges: 'learningDbUser' the password : 'password'
+user with all priviledges: 'learningDbUser'

+password : 'password'

 ## Quick Start